lcscs12345/riboss_paper/README.md

 This repository provides Jupyter Notebooks demonstrating RIBOSS's functionality in various scenarios:

 *   **_Salmonella enterica_ serovar Typhimurium:** This [notebook](https://github.com/lcscs12345/riboss_paper/blob/main/jupyter_notebooks/styphimurium.ipynb) demonstrates the use of RIBOSS for analysing organisms with incomplete annotations, specifically missing transcription start/termination sites and intercistronic regions.
 It showcases how RIBOSS can be used to discover novel translational events in these contexts.
+Alignment files are available on [Zenodo](https://doi.org/10.5281/zenodo.13997373).

 *   **_Arabidopsis thaliana_:** This [notebook](https://github.com/lcscs12345/riboss_paper/blob/main/jupyter_notebooks/ribotricer-arabidopsis-wu_2024.ipynb) illustrates how to use RIBOSS with a complete reference transcriptome.
 It provides a typical use case for eukaryotes.